Beach Hazards Statement issued for Northern Erie by NWS - NewsBreak

 Beach Hazards Statement issued for Northern Erie by NWS

-Effective: 2021-09-02 03:33:00 EDT Expires: 2021-09-02 13:00:00 EDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Remain out of the water to avoid hazardous swimming conditions.
-Target Area: Northern Erie BEACH HAZARDS STATEMENT REMAINS IN EFFECT UNTIL 1 PM EDT THIS AFTERNOON * WHAT...High risk of rip currents. * WHERE...Northern Erie County. * WHEN...Until 1 PM EDT this afternoon. * IMPACTS...Wind and wave action will cause currents on the lakeshore.
+Effective: 2021-09-01 15:48:00 EDT Expires: 2021-09-02 13:00:00 EDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Remain out of the water to avoid hazardous swimming conditions.
+Target Area: Northern Erie BEACH HAZARDS STATEMENT REMAINS IN EFFECT THROUGH THURSDAY AFTERNOON * WHAT...High risk of rip currents. * WHERE...Northern Erie County. * WHEN...Through Thursday afternoon. * IMPACTS...Wind and wave action will cause currents on the lakeshore.
 Swimmers should not enter the water.
 Currents can carry swimmers away from shore through a sand bar and along structures extending out into the lake.alerts.weather.gov

 Comments / 0